I.W. Schlesinger

-Isidore Williem Schlesinger (Bowery, New York City, 15 September 1871 – Johannesburg, 1 March 1949) was a business tycoon and pioneer of the South African Entertainment industry.
+Isidore William Schlesinger (Lemešany, Austria-Hungary, 15 September 1871 – Johannesburg, 11 March 1949) was a business tycoon and pioneer of the South African Entertainment industry.
 At 1.58 metres tall, he was nicknamed "Little Man", and was a significant figure in the South African Business world with interests in numerous economic sectors.

 Background and youth

 Schlesinger was the second son of 10 children of Abraham Schlesinger, a Hungarian Jewish immigrant.
 The European branch of the family owned a sawmill in the Tatra Mountains (part of the Carpathian Mountains) on the border of what would later be Czechoslovakia.
 Since the mill could not support the entire family, two brothers, Abraham and Moritz, emigrated to the United States of America.
 They began to work there as woodcutters.
 Abraham went on to found a cigar factory and later a bank.

 Schlesinger spent his childhood on the outskirts of the Bowery, on the East Side of New York City, where as a boy, he helped the family make an income by forging hair clips and selling newspapers.
 At the age of eighteen, he became a commissioner and insurance salesman.